-Thus, there does seem to be a real difference between existence and predication.
+Thus, there does seem to be a real difference between existence and predication, and between the grammar of natural language and the true logical form of our claims.

 Still, formal systems can be constructed with all sorts of properties.
 We can turn any predicate into a quantifier, or a functor, even turn all of them into functors.
 Is first-order logic the best framework for metaphysics?
-Is the linguistic solution decisive?
+Is Kant's linguistic solution to the ontological argument decisive?